 Because these plants do grow tall (upwards of 6′ feet) and thick, they also make an excellent spring and summertime privacy screen.
 Planting them in a hedge along property lines makes a smart use.

-Also, this plant provides an excellent backdrop for a perennial garden consisting of shorter types of self seeding annuals and/or a bulb garden.
+Also, this plant provides an excellent backdrop for a perennial garden center consisting of shorter types of self-seeding annuals or a bulb garden.

 Because these plants blossom in the late summer and into the fall, they can take up where your early bloomers left off.
 In this way, you can make sure of having pretty flower heads throughout the growing season.

 If you struggle with damp, low spots in your yard, Joe Pye Weed serves as the perfect choice.
-It prefers average-to-rich soil and consistently moist, and it does quite well in areas of full sunlight to partial shade.
+It prefers average-to-rich soil surfaces and is consistently moist potting soil, and it does quite well in areas of full sunlight to partial shade.

 With the right conditions, you can count on this sturdy survivor to grow well for you and provide both beauty and function.